 Based on the arguments that come along the discussion on this criterion, the proposal 2 presented in the first version of the Technical report has been withdrawn and the proposal 1 to retain the peat-free criterion is recommended.
-The EU Ecolabel shall be committed to support and foster those alternatives to peat that are available in the growing media market, while as voluntary scheme, it does not entail the blocking of any product on the market, but identifying the ones that perform better.
+The EU Ecolabel shall be committed to support and foster those alternatives to peat that are available in the growing media market, while as voluntary scheme, it does not entail the blocking of any product on the market, but identifying the ones that perform better from an environmental point of view.
 On top of that, the EU Ecolabel principle in this product group is promoting re-used and recycled materials, in line with the hierarchy set by the WFD.
 The inclusion of peat on EU Ecolabel products might undermine the efforts already made to promote the consumers' choice of growing media based on recycled materials over the peat-based ones, given that the suggested range of peat should be above 50% v/v to reach a quality class.
+Regarding the Responsible Peat Production scheme, the initiative has just started running and its implementation and results need a further development to assess its maturity and suitability.
+In addition, the EU Ecolabel would need to rely on future actions to be taken.

 The input materials for the organic constituents have been re-defined according the revised Waste Framework Directive.
 There were many comments in this regard from stakeholders and competent bodies in charge of awarding EU Ecolabel licenses under the current decisions.
-Some materials as manure, straw, agricultural and forestry material are out of the scope of the WFD, but they might be used as input materials of compost and digestate production.
+Some materials as manure, straw, agricultural and forestry material are out of the scope of the WFD, but they might be used as input materials of compost and digestate production, and also, they are suitable as mulch and organic constituents of growing media.
 Moreover, the WFD introduces the concept of by-product, which is also relevant for some organic constituents as bark, rice hulls, coir pith, etc.

-In the previous technical report, it was proposed to align the composts and digestates allowed as organic constituents to the scope proposal within the EoW criteria for biodegradable waste report.
-Some stakeholders didn't agree on the definition of biodegradable waste, so in order to not excessively restrict the organic constituents the alignment is proposed to stick only to the explicit exclusions of the EoW criteria for biodegradable waste report.
+In the previous technical report, it was proposed to align the materials allowed as organic constituents to the scope proposal within the EoW criteria for biodegradable waste report.
+Other comments suggested to restrict the organic constituents to a positive list of materials, or even stricter, to those derived from biowaste, as it is defined in the WFD ('bio-waste' means biodegradable garden and park waste, food and kitchen waste from households, restaurants, caterers and retail premises and comparable waste from food processing plants).
+Some stakeholders didn't agree on the definition of biodegradable waste.
+In order to not excessively restrict the organic constituents, leading to the exclusion of agricultural and forestry material, the alignment is proposed to stick only to the explicit exclusions of the EoW criteria for biodegradable waste report.